By 37Design |

 Do I need a special WordPress plugin to use SnapPress?

-Uploading photos to WordPress from your phone does not have to be a frustrating experience.
-While the mobile browser and the official WordPress app work in a pinch, neither was designed with fast batch uploads in mind.
-FTP/SFTP apps are powerful but require technical expertise that most content creators do not have (or want to learn).
+The mobile browser and the official WordPress app work for occasional uploads, but neither was designed for fast batch processing.
+FTP/SFTP apps are powerful but require technical expertise that most content creators do not have.

-If you regularly need to upload multiple photos from your phone to WordPress -- whether for blog posts, product listings, real estate listings, or client portfolios -- the right tool saves you hours over the course of a month.
-The key is choosing a workflow that matches your technical comfort level and the volume of photos you handle.
+If you regularly upload multiple photos from your phone to WordPress for blog posts, product listings, or client portfolios, choose a workflow that matches your technical comfort level and photo volume.
+The time savings compound quickly.

 For a broader look at how to build a complete mobile photography workflow for WordPress, check out our guide on WordPress photography workflows.
 And if you sell products online, our article on bulk uploading WooCommerce product photos covers e-commerce-specific tips.